katreinhart/askify-api-v2/README.md

 * ~~POST to /questions should not require "userid" field - that information should be parsed from token.~~
 * ~~Ensure update permissions only to admins and user who owns question/answer~~

-### Work In Progress
-This is a work in progress as of January 2018.